Early Childhood Education - Administration Concentration

 Total Semester Credit Hours 19/20

-- > Indicates that this course requires a prerequisite.
+- > Indicates that this course requires a prequisite.

-- Students must do the following to be eligible for the ECE Certificate of Completion:
+- Students must do the following to be eligible for the ECE Short Term Technical Certificate:

 a) Compass Test;

 b) Maintain an overall GPA of 2.5 in ECE courses

 The following forms are required: